 The team, in partnership with the customer, identifies what components of the product will deliver value to the customer fastest.
 The team then focuses on delivering that as soon as possible.
 Rather than doing all the development, and not delivering the product to the customer until everything is complete, the team delivers value in increments.
 This gets usable software into the hands of the customer faster.
 It also increases customer trust in the development team, knowing that work is progressing and that they are getting value faster.

 3. Focus on business value.

 The customer works with the team to prioritize features.
-The customer shares what is most important, and the team can then focus on providing that business value as soon as possible.
+When using an Agile approach, the customer shares what is most important, and the team can then focus on providing that business value as soon as possible.
 The conversation focuses more on where the value lies for the customer.
 This is not to say that other important items are neglected (such as non-functional requirements), but the team focuses on what will provide the highest amount of business value.

 4. Improved quality.

 With the Agile approach, Agile teams demo working software often and are able to catch and correct problems early.
 Since the teams deliver features frequently, the team integrates and tests frequently.
 Teams also write test cases before writing the code (test-driven development), and this helps build in quality.
 Teams also continually explore ways to improve through frequent retrospectives.
 The mindset of quality and continuous improvement is a part of the agile mindset.

 Agile teams are better able to adjust to change as needed.
 Agile teams work in short sprints.
 Even though they have an understanding of the longer-range vision of the product, planning and development is done in shorter cycles.
 The team develops a component of the product, shows it to the customer, and adjusts based on need or feedback.
 Many waterfall projects need to go through elaborate change management processes to make any change to a project plan.
 Moreover, those changes often are not known until much later in the project.
 Agile teams, on the other hand, expect that there will be changes.
 The team and the customer will learn and adapt when needed as the product is developed.